 Only the most naïve failed to recognize that those numbers were meaningless: Ultimately, they would have no relationship to how much the legislation would add to taxpayers' burdens and bloat the federal budget.
 CBO has since been revising its estimates upward: Another $115 billion for additional administrative costs associated with the new law.
 In addition, Congress now struggles to pass a change to the Medicare reimbursement rates, which will cost $23 billion just to patch the problem over for two years.

 Taxpayers must be warned that these are just the first of many upward revisions by CBO.
 As Congressman Paul Ryan pointed out during the health care debate, the CBO score was based on ten years of increased taxes and Medicare cuts, and only six years of benefits.
-Former CBO Director Douglas Holtz-Eakin just released his own analysis of the law and found that, far from reducing the deficit as the President and Congressional proponents promised, thelaw will add more than $500 billion to the deficit during the first ten years and another $1.4 trillion in the decade after that.
+Former CBO Director Douglas Holtz-Eakin just released his own analysis of the law and found that, far from reducing the deficit as the President and Congressional proponents promised, the law will add more than $500 billion to the deficit during the first ten years and another $1.4 trillion in the decade after that.

 Yet the program's cost for taxpayers are just a small part of the costs that will be borne by American citizens.
 Speaker Pelosi explained that only when the bill passed would Americans know what's in it, and she was right.
 Since the bill became law it's consequences for businesses and the medical system is becoming more obvious.
 Several large companies reported that they would suffer multi-million dollar losses due to the law's new taxes.
 Companies are also noting the incentives created by the law to drop insurance coverage for their employees.
 As Holtz-Eakin wrote: “Caterpillar recently noted that it could save 70 percent on health care costs by dropping coverage and paying the penalties; AT&T's $2.4 billion cost of coverage would drop to just $600 million for penalties.”
 Altogether, Holtz-Eakin estimates that as many as 35 million Americans could lose their employer-sponsored health insurance.

 So much for being able to keep your insurance.
 Americans are also learning how other provisions will drive up insurance costs.
 This year, “children” up to the age of twenty-six will become eligible for their parents' health insurance policy.
-Analysts estimate that this change
+Analysts estimate that this change will increase the cost of all family policies by about one percent.

 One percent itself isn't a big deal, but it's a reminder of the relationship between mandated benefits and price.
 The federal government will soon foist numerous new mandates upon insurance companies: free preventive care services, an end to benefit caps, limits on price differentials for those with pre-existing conditions, and many more to come.
 Far from freebies, these are expensive benefits and their costs will be spread around the insured population, driving premium prices up.